 Scholarly Commons Citation

 Cohen, Stephen B., "Misassigning Income: The Supreme Court and Attorneys' Fees" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 516.
+516.